Meet Alexis

 Alexis' Background

 Horses have been Alexis’ passion from an early age.
 She began riding Hunters at just eight years old under Felicia Tracy at Emigrant Springs Ranch.
-Shortly after, she received her first horse, and in 2003, she added a second—a mare bred to the all-around Paint Stud “Par Te On” from Utah.
-This mare, “Sassie,” remains Alexis’ trusted partner today, marking the beginning of her deep love for teaching and starting young horses.
-Her early training included guidance from notable professionals such as Valerie Greenwell (2004) and Russell Grossman (2005–present), and she continued honing her skills through the Junior College level, solidifying her expertise in Colt Starting and Western Horsemanship.
+Shortly after receiving her first horse, Alexis welcomed her second in 2003—a mare bred to the all-around Paint stud Par Te On from Utah.
+This mare produced “Sassie,” who remains Alexis’ trusted partner today and marked the beginning of her love for teaching and starting young horses.